KenKundert/emborg/doc/index.rst

 #.
 The recovery process is slow because the desired file is reconstructed from
    possibly a large number of change sets, each of which must be downloaded from a remote repository before it can be applied.
-The change set are large, so the recovery of even small files can require downloading a large amount of data.
+The change sets are large, so the recovery of even small files can require downloading a large amount of data.
 It is common that the recovery of a single small file could require many hours.